Droplr has made custom domains much more stable and secure by enabling HTTPS support.

 Setting custom domain in CloudFlare with HTTPS support

 Create your free account on CloudFlare.com and follow our guide to properly configure your custom domain with HTTPS in Droplr.

 - Add a CNAME record in your CloudFlare DNS settings, pointing to custom.droplr.com

-2. Enable “Full” SSL support in Crypto settings.
+- 2. Enable “Full” SSL support in SSL general settings.

-3. Turn on “Always Use HTTPS”.
+- 3. Navigate to “Edge Certificates” in the SSL section and turn on “Always Use HTTPS“.
 This will make it so all of your traffic is encrypted with SSL.

 - Click Settings from the drop-down menu on the top right of your dashboard.

 - Scroll down to the section titled Your Links.

 - Choose the Custom domain or Subdomain option.

 - Enter your domain (e.g. mydomain.com) or subdomain (e.g. drops.mydomain.com).